tpook92/MoBPS/README.md

 Updates since initial release:

+### Version 1.5.0 (12.05.09) - Only Development-branch

+Non-phenotyped individuals now have the phenotype NA instead of 0

+Default of bve.0isNA is now FALSE (as phenotypes of 0 usually do not code NA anymore)

+Share phenotyped of the selected cohorts can now be controlled via share.phenotyped

+Introduction of multiple genotyping arrays (select array used via genotyped.array and share genotyped via genotyped.share)

+Add different genotyping arrays via add.array()-function, Default array has all markers

+Renaming MoBPS parameters to more intuitive names (old ones are still usable): new.bv.observation -> phenotyping (.gen/database/cohort) new.bv.child -> phenotyping.child
+computation.A -> relationship.matrix
+computation.A.ogc -> relationship.matrix.ogc
+new.phenotype.correlation -> new.residual.correlation

+get.pheno now can extract phenotypes from all copies of an individual (set use.all.copy = TRUE)

+Added get.selectionbve() to export the estimated breeding value from the last applied selection procedure

+Added sex.s as a parameter in breeding.diploid to controll offspring sex.

+Fixed a bug when partically phenotyping individuals

+Fixed a bug when traits were deleted from the population-list in creating.trait()

+#### Still in work:

+simulation of imputation errors for BVE

+Use of genotyping arrays for GWAS

 ### Version 1.4.92 (18.04.09)

 Added copy.individual.m / copy.individual.f in breeding.diploid() for a more convenient way to copy selected individuals